-After the great reduction in the abundance of the Norwegian spring spawning herring in the late sixties, the growth as observed by the length at age and weight at age increased significantly, (JØRGENSEN 1979).
-At the same time, the adult stock totally changed it's migration pattern as it ceased migrating into the Norwegian Sea after spawning, (DRAGESUND, HAMRE and ULLTANG 1980).
+After the great reduction in the abundance of the Norwegian spring spawning herring in the late sixties, the growth as observed by the length at age and weight at age increased significantly, (Jørgensen 1979).
+At the same time, the adult stock totally changed its migration pattern as it ceased migrating into the Norwegian Sea after spawning, (Dragesund et al. 1980).
 Since 1970 the distribution has been limited to the fjords of the western and northern Norway (except for the 1983 year-class).
-The observed change in growth and maturation is explained by the severe reduction of the abundance of the stock as observed in other herring stocks, (JAKOBSSON and HALLDORSSON 1984).
+The observed change in growth and maturation is explained by the severe reduction of the abundance of the stock as observed in other herring stocks, (Jakobsson and Halldorsson 1984).
 However, this change in growth is not necessarily density dependent.

+Fig. 1.
+The areas in which growth is studied.

 It should be noted that growth in the Norwegian spring spawners is extremely variable, depending strongly on the area in which they spend their adolescent phase.
 Herring located off Finnmark and in the Barents Sea during the adolescent phase have a markedly slower growth than those found off the coast between Møre and Lofoten.
-As the maturing prosess is dependent on the length rather than the age in the herring (TORESEN 1986), the parts of the stock spending their first years of life south of Lofoten mature earlier than those found further to the north or in the Barents Sea.
+As the maturing process is dependent on the length rather than the age in the herring (Toresen 1986), the parts of the stock spending their first years of life south of Lofoten mature earlier than those found further to the north or in the Barents Sea.
 Accordingly, immature herring older than three years are scarce south of Lofoten, whereas off Finnmark herring in the adolescent stage are common up to four years of age.
-This pattern is probably independent on the size of the yearclasses.
-What is most certainly dependent on the year-class strength is the relative abundance of the stock in the different areas and the growth within these areas.
+This pattern is probably independent of the size of the yearclasses.
+What is most certainly dependent on the year class strength is the relative abundance of the stock in the various areas and the growth within these areas.